fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Muslims believe Muhammad waited until he received divine direction to depart from Mecca.
+Prophet Muhammad ﷺ   waited until he received divine direction to depart from Mecca.
 In anticipation of receiving this direction, Muhammad began making preparations and informed Abu Bakr.
 On the night of his departure, Muhammad's house was besieged by men of the Quraysh, who had seen large numbers of the Muslims leave the city and had planned to kill him as soon as he left.
 Muhammad, who was renowned for his trustworthiness, owned various properties of members the Quraysh entrusted to him and he asked Ali to stay behind to return them and to fulfill his obligations on his behalf.
 Muhammad asked Ali to wear his cloak and to lie down on his bed assuring him of God's protection.
 Ali had worn Muhammad's cloak, leading the assassins to think Muhammad had not yet departed.
 Ali risked his life by staying in Mecca but ultimately survived the plot.
 He would later leave for Medina with his mother, Fatima bint Asad, Muhammed's daughters Fatimah and Umm Kulthum, as well as two other women, Muhammad's wife Sawda and wetnurse Umm Ayman.

 Muhammad and Abu Bakr left the city and took shelter in a cave atop the Thawr mountain south of Mecca before continuing their journey to elude the Quraysh party pursuing them led by Suraqa bin Malik.
 They stayed in the cave for three days before resuming their journey.
 During the journey, whenever Suraqa neared Muhammad and Abu Bakr, Suraqa's horse stumbled until he finally gave up on the desire of capturing Muhammad.
 Muhammad and Abu Bakr turned to the Red Sea, following the coastline up to Medina, arriving at Quba'.
 He stopped at Quba' and established a mosque there.
 He waited there for fourteen days for Ali and his family to join him.
 Thereafter he continued to Medina, participated in their first Friday prayer on the way.
 Upon reaching the city, they were greeted cordially by its people.